Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark: : A Real-World Object Inverse Rendering Benchmark

 \subsection{Data Capture}

-In order to support these evaluations, we capture a new real-world dataset comprised of ground-truth 3D scans, multi-view images taken in the wild, and the corresponding environment lighting.
-In summary, this dataset contains 14 common objects captured under 7 natural scenes.
-For each object, we take 60 training views and 10 testing views in high dynamic range (HDR) under 3 different scenes, resulting in a total of 36 scenes.
+To support these evaluations, we capture a new real-world dataset comprised of ground-truth 3D scans, multi-view images taken in the wild, and the corresponding environment lighting.
+The dataset contains 14 common objects captured in 7 natural scenes.
+For each object, we take 60 training views and 10 testing views in high dynamic range (HDR) under 3 different scenes, resulting in a total of 42 scenes.
 For each testing view, we also capture an HDR panorama environment map.
-The ground-truth 3D shape for each object is obtained using a professional 3D scanner. \cref{fig:overview} gives an overview of our data capture pipeline.
+The ground-truth shape for each object is obtained using a professional 3D scanner. \cref{fig:overview} gives an overview of our data capture pipeline.